Keeping you safe and well

 What to do if you develop COVID-19 symptoms

-If you are an Oxford student and develop COVID-19 symptoms:
+If you are in Oxford and develop COVID-19 symptoms, please follow the guidance below.

 1. Return to your accommodation